In this guide, I’ll show you how to remove local admin rights using group policy.

 Now right-click in the right side window and select new -> Local Group

-Members: Click add and select the members you want to be added to the local administrator group.
+Click add and select the members you want to be added to the local administrator group.
 You probably want to keep the local administrator account and domain admins group as local admins… but that is totally up to you.
+I’m going to also add a group that has the helpdesk staff so they have local admin rights on the computers.

 Screenshot of my settings

-The above settings will both delete all users and groups and then add the users specified in the members box.
-This will clean up all unwanted accounts and add only the accounts you want in the local administrator group.
+The above settings will delete all users and groups from the local administrator’s group and then add back the users specified in the member’s box.
+This will clean up all unwanted accounts and add only the accounts you have approved via the GPO.

 On PC1 I will run the following command to force a group policy update.

 You can see from the screenshot that the unwanted accounts have been removed from the administrator group.
-The GPO removed the robert.allen account, admin2, and the fig account from the group.
+The GPO removed three groups and two local user accounts.
 It then added the domain admins group, the IT_Wrk_Admin group, and the local administrator account.

 Exclude Computers from the GPO Policy